Matthew Harris (Australian politician)

 Sir Matthew Harris (18 September 1841 – 8 June 1917) was an Irish-born Australian politician.

+Life

 He was born in Magherafelt in County Londonderry to John Harris and Nancy Ann McKee.
-The family migrated to Sydney in 1842.
+The family migrated to Sydney in 1842 after his father had an inheritance from his great uncle John Harris.
+His brothers were William Henry and John and his niece was the racing driver Vida Jones.

 Harris attended the University of Sydney, receiving a Bachelor of Arts in 1863; he inherited property from his father in 1862.
-On 4 August 1868 he married Frances Snowdon Lane, with whom he would have eleven children.
+On 4 August 1868 he married Frances Snowdon Lane, by whom he would have eleven children.
 From 1883 to 1900 he was a Sydney City alderman; he served as Mayor from 1898 to 1900.
+His term as mayor was marked by the sacking of the City Organist, Auguste Wiegand — an act, it was said, that was only regretted once.

 In 1894 he was elected to the New South Wales Legislative Assembly as the Free Trade member for Sydney-Denison, serving until his retirement in 1901.
 He was knighted in 1899.
 Harris died at the Jenner Private Hospital in Potts Point in 1917.